MarwanDebbiche/pylambdarest/README.md

 pip install pylambdarest
 ```

-It should also be included in the deployment package of your lambda.
-This can be done easily using the serverless plugin [serverless-python-requirements](https://github.com/UnitedIncome/serverless-python-requirements).
+pylambdarest should also be included in the deployment package of your Lambdas.
+If you use the serverless framework to manage your deployment, this can be done easily using the [serverless-python-requirements](https://github.com/UnitedIncome/serverless-python-requirements) plugin.

 To speed-up your API development, I also recommend using the [serverless-offline](https://github.com/dherault/serverless-offline) plugin.